MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

    When you have finished making exceptions, select **Next**.

-**Step 4: Exclude long meetings** - To exclude meetings by duration, under **Exclude meetings where,** specify the maximum length of meetings that you want your analysis to include.
+4. **Exclude long meetings** - To exclude meetings by duration, under **Exclude meetings where,** specify the maximum length of meetings that you want your analysis to include.
 The default value is 8 hours.

    **(Optional)** Select words from the word cloud, inspect their impact in the **Phrases that contain the selected keyword** table, and designate one or more as exceptions to this exclusion.
 You can search for additional keywords or phrases that are not present in your word cloud by typing them in the search box above the phrase table.
 For more information, see [Make an exception to an exclusion](meeting-exclusion-concept.md#make-an-exception-to-an-exclusion).